gregbrand/DEV-test/README.md

    * update($id): Update an existing record based on the provided $id.
    * delete($id): Delete a record based on the provided $id.

 4. Create View files (pages) where you will be able to create/read/update/delete ToDos.
+If you fill adventures, you can write previous controller functions as API and develop separated VueJs or React app, which will consume API.
+Your call, any option is valid and appreciated.

 **Implement proper error handling and validation for these functions.**